chiaome/chiaome.github.io/_posts/2016-08-10-the-prototype-system-of-visual-analysis.markdown

 ---

 ### 1 Introduction
-Recently, our group are working on visual relevance analysis to discover related academic information.
-It is important for researches to discover related academic information when they are acquiring knowledge about a specific field, which can help them to find new ideas for research.
+Recently, our group is working on visual relevance analysis to discover related academic information.
+It is important for researchers to discover related academic information when they are acquiring knowledge about a specific field, which can help them to find new ideas for research.
 Several platforms are available for discovering related academic information such as Google Scholar, Springer.
 However, they are not intuitive to represent related academic information.
 In this article, we proposed a visual relevance analysis system based on a Semantics-based information modeling.
 We mainly focus on:

 1.    *Building an academic knowledge base (AKB) for academic information;*
 2.    *Developing Information search system for AKB;*
 3.    *Researching the method of the demonstration system of knowledge-based entity relations.*

 ### 2 Building Academic knowledge Base
-We employ the ontological approach to build the **AKB**.
+We employ the ontological approach to building the **AKB**.

 #### 2.1 Ontology Description of AKB
 Creation of ontology for the academic domain we have defined three top classes listed below: